AI for Humans: Designing the Judgement Layer

-How to design teams, workflows and pricing that turn AI-era judgment into lasting competitive advantage.
+How to design teams, workflows and pricing that turn AI-era judgement into lasting competitive advantage.

-How to design teams, workflows and pricing that turn AI-era judgment into lasting competitive advantage.
+How to design teams, workflows and pricing that turn AI-era judgement into lasting competitive advantage.

-Part 4 of 4 · AI for Humans: From Tools to Judgment
+Part 4 of 4 · AI for Humans: The judgement layer

 The design principle

-Ten years ago, distinctive value came from expertise and access.
-You knew things your customers did not.
-You had relationships they could not build on their own.
-You could execute work faster because you had done it many times before.
+Ten years ago, distinctive value sat in expertise and access: knowing things your customers did not, holding relationships they could not build for themselves, and executing work faster than they could because you had done it many times before.

-AI has not eliminated that value, but it has compressed it significantly.
-Expertise is more accessible.
-Execution is faster and cheaper.
-If all you are selling is speed and accuracy, you are in a race with every other business that has access to the same tools.
-Which is all of them.
+AI has not eliminated that value but it has compressed it.
+Expertise is now more accessible and execution is faster and cheaper.
+A business selling only speed and accuracy is in a race with every other business with the same toolkit, which is all of them.

-The value that still holds, the value that compounds, is judgment about three things:
+The value that holds and compounds is judgement about three things:

 What to build